KxSystems/docs/docs/ml/automl/ug/options.md

 ---
-title: Advanced options for automated machine-learning | Machine Lea`rning | Documentation for q and kdb+
+title: Advanced options for automated machine-learning | Machine Learning | Documentation for q and kdb+
 author: Deanna Morgan
 description: Optional behavior available from the Kx automated machine learning platform; the effect of changing the input parameters
 date: March 2020